junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean prays every day and night.
 He prays to Cas every time he thinks of him, and every time anything reminds him of the angel.

-He pours a cup of coffee from the bunker coffee machine, and thinks, "Cas, didn't you use to order coffee from Biggerson's?" he grins at the steaming hot bitter liquid.
+He pours a cup of coffee from the bunker coffee machine, and thinks, "Cas, didn't you use to order coffee from the Biggerson's?" he grins at the steaming hot bitter liquid.
 "Want to come by try this one?
-Bet homemade is better than those from stores."
+Bet homemade is better than those premade."

 He turns on the TV and tunes to the nature channel, watching the creatures with the most bewildered names running around, chasing each other, hunting or mating.
 Dean scoots over, leaving half the sofa empty as if pretending someone is just going to walk straight into the room, sitting next to him, sharing his popcorn and enjoying the show.

 "You'd like this, wouldn't you, Cas?" he talks to the bowl of popcorn.
-"Never can get you into the western movies, but nature works for me.
+"Never can get you into the western movies, but you know what?
+Nature works for me.
 You hear me?
 So better move your ass down here and don't keep me waiting."

 The other side of the sofa keeps cold.